 Through this website, we want to address all of your doubts about skin cancer, and discuss the different types, their symptoms, their origin and their treatment options.
-The medical and scientific information is provided by Dr. Gastón Cornu Labat.
-He is an USA medical doctor and surgeon specialized in non-melanoma skin cancer treatment.
+The medical and scientific information is provided by Dr. Bill Cham.
+He is the author of the eggplant cancer cure specialized in non-melanoma skin cancer treatment.
 And he is the one to provide all the scientific information, advice and clarifications to your questions throughout the website based in his years of clinical experience.

 What is skin cancer?